Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

 which converges because $\frac{1}{p_2}+\frac{1}{p_3}, \frac{1}{p_5}+\frac{1}{p_6} <1$.

 \end{proof}

 It is important to note that each BHT in the previous proof could have been replaced by $C_n^{1,...,1}$ provided we had estimates for the maximal variant

 While such results have not yet appeared in published form, we shall assume them for the purposes of this paper based on personal communication with C. Muscalu.
 Also, having proved mixed estimates for $C_8^{1,1,-1,1,1,-1,1,1}$, it is reasonable to think that the same method of proof works for operators that continue the sequence $1,1,-1,1,1,-1,...$ for arbitrarily long lengths.
-This is indeed the case as we prove in theorem \ref{MT}, but some care has to be taken with the order in which we use suprema and Cauchy-Schwarz inequalities.
-At this point, we need to introduce a few definitions. \begin{definition} A set of consecutive positive integers $\{ i_1, ..., i_1 +m\} \subset [n]$ forms a Lebesgue block $\mathfrak{B}$ for the operator $C_n^{\epsilon}$ provided $\epsilon_{i_1+l} + \epsilon_{i_{1}+l+1} \not = 0$ for all $0 \leq l < m$ and $\{i_1, ...,i_1+m\}$ is maximal with respect to this property. \end{definition}
+This is indeed the case as we prove in Theorem \ref{MT}, but some care has to be taken with the order in which we use suprema and Cauchy-Schwarz inequalities.
+At this point, we need to introduce a few definitions. \begin{definition} A set of consecutive positive integers $\{ i, ..., i +m\} \subset [n]$ forms a Lebesgue block $\mathfrak{B}$ for the operator $C_n^{\vec{\epsilon}}$ provided $\epsilon_{i+l} + \epsilon_{i+l+1} \not = 0$ for all $0 \leq l < m$. \end{definition}